inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 ### Prioritization in the future
 This iteration we have prioritized, and are done with:
 *   Lasers: making them work properly (get stopped by player and let player take damage)
-*   Walls: player can not go through walls
+*   Damage: Let player take damage
 *   Game loop: When space is pressed the players use their programcards.
 *   Menu-screen: Choose different boards for the game
 *   Flags: Let the player pick up flags so it can win